ajpsp5/ethos-auto-miner/README.md

 Donations
 ----
-Your rig will donate one hour a day of mining time towards improving the program and towards a free mobile project under way for monintoring your Ethos rig.
+Your rig will donate one hour a day of mining time, roughly $0.15/day, towards improving the program and towards a free mobile project under way for monintoring your Ethos rig.
 If you have any questions, feedback or suggestions please submit a Github issue.

 **Buy me a Beer** 😊